Have you just got together with someone and you don’t want to do something by mistake to make it crash and burn?

-Does your relationship or marriage really suck, or did it just get really scary, and you don’t know what to do?
+Did something really scary just happen in your relationship or marriage and you don’t know what to do?

-Are you single and you really want your next relationship to be much better and/or much longer than anything prior?
+Do you want your next relationship to be much better and longer than anything prior?

 Great news!
 If you read Al’s writing, you’ll be better informed than 99% of the general population and 80% of all relationship therapists and marriage counsellors.
 Al’s site has a lot of information.
 I curate some links below to get you started.
 It boils down to: